Ramadan:Dates, Fasting, Things Forbidden

 Eid al-Fitr prayer

-Eid al-Fitr is a public holiday in Muslim countries such as Egypt, where the whole population gets 2 days off to celebrate.
-Some of the most popular destinations in Cairo in Egypt for Eid al-Fitr days out include Giza Zoo and Al Fustat Garden, the largest man-made park in Cairo, but you'll see families at all parks throughout the country.
-Continue to read: a complete guide on Eid al-Fitr 2024
+Some of the most popular destinations in Cairo for Eid al-Fitr include the Giza Zoo, and the Fustat Garden, the largest man-made park that you can find in Cairo, but you'll see families at all parks throughout the country.

 Why Ramadan is Celebrated